aberman/html2js-brunch/README.md

 **NOTE: In order for this plugin to recognize templates, they must have a .tpl.html extension.**

 The following example will create a single JavaScript file called templates-app.js in the public/js directory with an Angular module named 'templates-app', which will automatically load up all the templates located in the app/scripts/ directory.
-To keep things simple, the module name will always match the name of the concatenated file.
+By default, the module name will match the name of the concatenated file.
 By setting the base in the plugin, the templates can be referenced starting from that directory.
 For example, if your template is in app/scripts/somedir/myTemplate.tpl.html, you can reference the template as 'somedir/myTemplate.tpl.html' by setting the base to 'app/scripts'.
 Furthermore, the templates can be run through html-minifier removing all comments by setting the htmlmin option with the removeComments set to true.

 ```JavaScript
 files: {